UPMC Events Center

 UPMC Events Center is an indoor arena located in the Pittsburgh suburb of Moon, Pennsylvania as a part of Robert Morris University, replacing the old Charles L. Sewall Center.
-The UPMC Events Center is the new home of the Robert Morris Colonials men's and women's (NCAA) Division I basketball and women's volleyball teams.
-The UPMC Events Center was originally scheduled to open in January 2019.
-However, it later opened in May 2019 after the men's basketball team announced all of their 2018–19 games would be played at the North Athletic Complex on campus.
+The UPMC Events Center is the home of the Robert Morris Colonials men's and women's NCAA Division I basketball and women's volleyball teams.
+Originally scheduled to open in January 2019, the arena eventually opened in May 2019 after the men's basketball team announced all of their 2018–19 games would be played at the North Athletic Complex on campus.

 In 2013, a survey was conducted to see if a new sporting and athletic center would be wanted for the university and in 2016, the survey results concluded in an overwhelming favor for the construction of a new sports center.

-Bob Dylan and Pierce the Veil are the only acts that have performed at the arena more than once.
+Acts that have performed more than once at the venue include Bob Dylan, Pierce the Veil, Motionless in White, Donnie Iris and The Cruisers, Tedeschi Trucks Band, The Clarks, The Vindys, Knocked Loose, and NEEDTOBREATHE.

 Facilities

-The UPMC Events Center offers a state-of-the-art freeweight and aerobic exercising rooms used for weightlifting and fitness classes.
-There are also two more rooms that offer sports such as: yoga and wellness programs for students; as well as space for training recreational sports such as: basketball, volleyball and indoor soccer.
-This facility is also fitted with locker rooms, private showering areas, office space and private lockers for the three (NCAA) Division I teams: men's and women's basketball and women's volleyball.
+The UPMC Events Center offers free weight and aerobic exercising rooms used for weightlifting and fitness classes.
+There are also two more rooms that offer sports such as yoga and wellness programs for students, as well as space for training recreational sports such as basketball, volleyball and indoor soccer.
+This facility is also fitted with locker rooms, private showering areas, office space and private lockers for the three NCAA Division I teams: men's and women's basketball and women's volleyball.

 The facilities in this sports center are also used as a venue for conventions, public speakers, expos, concerts, and graduation ceremonies.